×

 If you have not spent a lot of time in Milan, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Milan depends on your individual needs and situation.
 Buying a home is generally more expensive than renting, but for some people it is a better investment and a more stable option than renting.
 Owning a home also provides more freedom to personalize and make changes to your home.
 Renting a home, on the other hand, allows for more flexibility and the ability to move easily in the event of a job or lifestyle change.
-Ultimately, it should be your decision to make after careful consideration of your financial situation and plans for the future," remarked one expat who made the move to Milan.
+Ultimately, it should be your decision to make after careful consideration of your financial situation and plans for the future," remarked one expat in Milan, Italy.

 What should I pack when moving to Milan?